eakemann/Pandas-Challenge/README.md

 ### Age Demographics

-* The below each broken into bins of 4 years (i.e. &lt;10, 10-14, 15-19, etc.)
+* The below each broken into bins of 4 years
   * Purchase Count
   * Average Purchase Price
   * Total Purchase Value

 ### Top Spenders

-* Identify the the top 5 spenders in the game by total purchase value, then list (in a table):
+* Identify the the top 5 spenders in the game by total purchase value:
   * SN
   * Purchase Count
   * Average Purchase Price